-If you’ve read our previous article on MERV and HEPA filters, you might be wondering what the ratings mean next to the filters.
-Similarly, you might be wondering what the “Class M according to DIN EN 60335-2-69” means next some of the filter classifications for some of our fume extractors.
+If you’ve read our previous article on MERV and HEPA filters, you might be wondering what filter ratings mean.
+Similarly, you might be wondering what the “Class M according to DIN EN 60335-2-69” means next to some of the filter classifications for some of our fume extractors.

 MERV Filter Ratings

 Minimum Efficiency Reporting Value filters are rated from 1-16.

 |MERV||Minimum particle size||Typical controlled contaminant||Typical application|